BrentFarris/TheLastValkyrie/docs/brents-encapsulated-c-programming-rules.md

 ---
-title: Brent's C Programming Rules
+title: Brent's Encapsulated C Programming Rules
 description: A bunch of tips and rules I've created for myself for developing programs in the C programming language
 tags: c c-programming c-coding c-rules rules programming-rules tips
 ---